John Dickson (minister): Legal trouble

 following an order by Parliament on 19 April 1661.
 The Tolbooth record shows him released on 19 May 1661.
 He was therefore allowed to return to Rutherglen around 1661.

 In May 1662 an act of parliament was passed which John Dickson could not comply with in good conscience and he therefore left his charge in Rutherglen.
 He was deprived by Act of Parliament on 11 June, and by Decree of Privy Council 1 October 1662.

 He did not cease preaching but spoke in fields and on hillsides often at night for cover.
 He travelled east and is recorded preaching on several occasions in Fife.
 For example, he was present, along with Mr. John Blackadder, at the first armed conventicle held on the Hill of Beath, near Dunfermline, 16 June 1670.
 "It was a great gathering of persons who came from the east of Fife and as far West as Stirling."
 For taking part in this service, Dickson and Blackadder were summoned to appear before the Privy Council on 11 August 1670 being charged with holding conventicles.

 But they both deemed it discreet not to show face.
 Dickson fled to London, while Blackadder sought a retreat in Edinburgh.
 Since he did not appear he was pronounced a rebel by being put to the horn.
 Dickson, however, did not remain long in London.
 Returning to Scotland, he resumed preaching in private houses or in the fields as he found most convenient.
 On 4 June 1674 a price of a 1000 merks was put on his head.
 Around 1676 he is recorded as preaching or assisting at services in Balvaird Castle, at Cassigour in Kinross, and near Tullibole church.
 The covenanter also began to hold field communions at which they armed themselves for defense and Dickson is recorded as being at services at Nisbet and at Irongray.

-After the defeat of the Covenanters at the Battle of Bothwell Bridge, Dickson gave up field preaching which was a capital crime an only held meetings in private houses.
+After the defeat of the Covenanters at the Battle of Bothwell Bridge, Dickson gave up field preaching, which was a capital crime, and only held meetings in private houses.